mikaelhaji/n1-codec/README.md

-# n1-codec
-A highly efficient compression algorithm for the N1 implant. (neuralink's compression challenge)

-## Table of Contents
-- Overview (what the hell is the challenge in broad strokes, insert a picture of the data pre and post compression to demonstrate complete losslessness, the 6 buckets of compression algos deployed) & results
-- Repository Structure
-- How to Run
-- Data Analysis
-- Algorithms Deployed
-  - bucket x
-    - analysis
-- Next Steps

  Lossless compression reduces the size of a file without removing any information, meaning the original data will be perfectly intact following decompression.
 The final size of the compressed file depends